 Whenever individual students violate College regulations or help other students to violate them, the College has the right and obligation to respond with sanctions up to and including dismissal.
 In some instances, the College may be required or choose to involve the local authorities.
 Similarly, whenever campus-based organizations violate College policies or individual members help cause others to violate them, the College has the right and obligation to respond with disciplinary action against the organization and/or the officers of the organization.
-Sanctions may include the loss of group recognition by the College (formerly referred to as the 'loss of the group's charter"), and/or the sanctioning or dismissal of individual members.
+Sanctions may include the loss of group recognition by the College (formerly referred to as the 'loss of the group's charter''), and/or the sanctioning or dismissal of individual members.
+In all student conduct matters, determination of responsibility is based on the preponderance of the evidence standard (i.e. what is more likely than not to have happen?).